AntonyThorpe/silvershop-productmodel/docs/en/documentation.md

-# Documentation of Silvershop Product Model
+# Documentation of SilverShop Product Model

 ## CMS
 In the CMS open a Product Category page.
-Click the model tab and add a list of product models.
+Click the `Model` tab and add a list of product models.
 Drag and drop to re-order.

-In any new child page, a dropdown is available to pick the appropriate Model.
+In any new child page, a dropdown is available to pick the appropriate model.

-## Templates
+## Product Category Template
-Loop over `$GroupedProductsByModel` in a template.
-Below is an example:
+Loop over `$GroupedProductsByModel`.
+Example below:
 ```html
 <% if $ProductModels %>
     <% loop $GroupedProductsByModel.GroupedBy(Model) %>